 Conflicting demands and either/or tensions are the norm for many managers.
 They don’t get resolved by tackling one demand at a time, or by making a “final” decision.

-Paradoxes — also described as polarities — are dilemmas that seem to defy common sense and business acumen.
-They can be overwhelming, difficult to understand, and seemingly impossible to address.
+Paradoxes — also described as polarities, and sometimes mislabeled as problems — are dilemmas that seem to defy common sense and business acumen.
+They can be overwhelming, difficult to understand, complex, and seemingly impossible to address.

 These tensions show up in all facets of organizational life, including leadership (control vs. empowerment), teamwork (tasks vs. relationships), strategy (competition vs. collaboration), structure (centralized vs. decentralized), and within ourselves (work vs. home).

 As our white paper notes, the research is clear: Organizations, leaders, teams, and individuals that manage paradox are better performers than those who do not.
 Here are 2 tools to help you and your organization better understand and manage paradox.

 2 Techniques for Managing Paradox

 Common business models and tools are not very useful in managing paradoxes.
 Instead, CCL suggests mapping paradoxes through Polarity Mapping®, a concept developed by Barry Johnson, and Duality Mapping, a new approach developed by CCL.